Networking Tips for the Modern Professional

 You may still picture a cocktail event filled with suits throwing business cards at each other when you hear the word “networking”.
 Although networking events still have value, there are much more efficient ways to build your network in today’s hyper-connected world.

 The time has come to change the way we perceive networking.
 There’s no doubt that growing a large network of the right relationships can help you achieve your goals in life, faster.

 From sales and marketing professionals to recruiters and entrepreneurs, networking is one of the key drivers of career success.
-There’s literally thousands of books written about networking because so many successful leaders truly understand its value.
+There are literally thousands of books written about networking because so many successful leaders truly understand its value.

 Modern Networking Tips for Modern Professionals:

 One of the biggest mistakes people make is networking without a purpose.
 Whether you’re looking for a job or a co-founder for your new business, you must outline your goals clearly.
 There’s nothing modern about this tip, but without it, your efforts are like shooting darts into a black hole.
 Like any goal setting, be sure to think both short and long term while keeping your number of goals to a manageable amount.

 Every goal you define will have a list of people, companies, communities, and events that can help you along the way.
 For each of your goals, start to build lists of everyone that could potentially help you out.
 At this stage, just write down their names, basic contact info and perhaps website URLs to keep it simple.
 Start by looking at your existing network and build outwards from there.
 These same tactics have helped sales and marketing teams build million dollar businesses.

 It’s time to get familiar with the people, companies, and communities that can help you achieve your goals.
 Write down websites, blogs, influencers, social media accounts and anything else that you should be following to stay in the loop.
 There are tools you can use to help, but a simple excel sheet would work too.
 The most successful people in the world already understand this.
 Billionaire investor Warren Buffett, for example, spends 80% of his day reading.